Originally published on 2 February 2023.

 What does the ban mean for my business?

 If you operate a business that sells food to customers (eg a restaurant, cafe, takeaway business or food truck), you will likely be affected by the ban.
-This means that you need to use an alternative to any plastic plates, cutlery, trays, bowls and polystyrene containers you use.
+This means that you need to use alternatives to any plastic plates, cutlery, trays, bowls or polystyrene containers that you use.

 Alternative solutions you may consider include:

-- using biodegradable alternatives (eg those made from bamboo or cardboard)
+• using biodegradable alternatives (eg takeaway containers or paper plates made from bamboo or cardboard)

 You can find some tips on alternatives to single-use plastics on the Refill website.
-Refill is a campaign to reduce plastic waste.
+Refill is a campaign that aims to reduce plastic waste.

 Be aware that alternatives to single-use plastic may be more costly, so it is essential that you carefully plan and budget.
 You may, for example, have to raise your prices.
 If you do, it is a good idea to let customers know in advance, for example, by sending a marketing email explaining how and why your prices will increase.
 It’s a good idea to include information about the environmental benefits motivating the changes, to help get customers’ support.